Finland: house prices up in Helsinki, but rest of the country slows

 However, similar to other developed countries, Finland was also adversely affected by the global crisis, which caused house prices to decline by about 6.4% from Q2 2008 to Q1 2009.
 The housing market bounced back quickly but house price rises have been modest since.
 From 2010 to 2017, house prices in Greater Helsinki rose by 18.9% and by just 6.5% in the rest of the country.

-During the first eleven months of 2017, the number of dwelling permits issued for residential buildings rose by 16% to 42,836 units from the same period last year, according to Statistics Finland.
-Permits for blocks of flats surged 21.6%, while permits for detached houses rose by a modest 2.4%.
+Dwelling permits for residential buildings fell by 17% to 33,659 units during the first ten months of 2018, according to Statistics Finland.
+Permits for blocks of flats dropped 21.1%, while permits for detached houses fell by 5.3%.

 Currently, there are about 3 million dwellings in Finland.